vascogrilo/checkout-assignment/README.md

 ### 1.2.
 ItemOrder

-Orders are what will be inside a basket, as common sense will state, it's basically a product reference and an amount.
+Orders are what will be inside a basket, it's basically a product reference and an amount.
 ```csharp
 public class ItemOrder
 {